rafalcieslak/AlgAudio/doc/modules.md

 The source inside sc node will be passed to SuperCollider as a SynthDef template.
 Each instance of the module will be linked with an instance of such Synth.

-If your Synth processes audio data, use SynthDef arguments for input/output bus numbers, and mark them using `inlet` and/or `outlet` parrams.
+If your Synth processes audio data, use SynthDef arguments for input/output bus numbers, and mark them using `inlet` and/or `outlet` params.
 AlgAudio will bind them to correct buses, so that modules connected together in AlgAudio can pass audio data according to connections.

 Example:
 ```supercollider